feststelltaste/awesome-software-analytics/readme.md

 - [Thomas Zimmermann: Software Productivity Decoded: How Data Science helps to Achieve More (2018)](https://youtube.com/watch?v=I_AVRfAS7Eg) - talk with an introduction to Software Analytics and its application in Microsoft.

+## Microsites

+Sites that collect various resources around Software Analytics topics:

+- [The Softvis Collection: A collection of beautiful and useful software visualizations](https://www.softviscollection.org/) - an older website that provides some ideas for software visualization including real-world examples.

 ## Hands-Ons